 I know time is of the essence, so I’ll get to the sweetmeat without further ado.
 However, for one of the SBA loans below (PPP), since it requires a little bit more detailed discussion, I have written a whole separate article for your guidance.
 You can see the link in the PPP section below.

 What is SBA?

-SBA (Small Business Administration) is a US federal entity created in to 1953 to help small businesses.
-The SBA serves as intermediary between the US government and the businesses.
+SBA (Small Business Administration) is a US federal entity created in 1953 to help small businesses.
+The SBA serves as an intermediary between the US government and the businesses.

 What are the different SBA Loans available for small businesses under CARES Act?

 Primarily, in order to provide immediate relief to the small businesses there are 4 major types of loans that SBA is currently offering.